maladr0it/react-truncate-list/README.md

 # react-truncate-list

-Truncate a list of elements with a symbol or component of your choice
+Truncate a list of elements with a symbol or component of your choice.
+SSR friendly.

 ## Demo